min69u/Reforestation/README.md

-## What do you do when your bunny gets wet?
-You get your hare dryer.
+## What does a female snake use for support?
+A co-Bra!